 The Recycling Center is a full-service center capable of processing a multitude of traditional and specialty materials.
-The center is located in Brady's Run Park, and is open Tuesdays and Thursdays from 9 a.m. - 4 p.m. and the first and third Saturday of every month from 9 a.m. - 1 p.m.
-It's been announced that the hours will be extended greatly beginning in late October.
+The center is located in Brady's Run Park, and is open Mondays, Tuesdays, and Thursdays from 8:30 a.m. - 3:30 p.m., Wednesdays from noon to 5 p.m., and the third Saturday of every month from 8:30 a.m. - noon.

 The Beaver County Recycling Center is open to Beaver County residents only and accepts the following e-waste for a fee: